Ouroboros: Dragon Gate Pro-Wrestling

 The Kobe, Japan-based Dragon Gate Pro-Wrestling promotion used a stylised ouroboros as their logo for the first 20 years of the company's existence.
 The logo is a silhouetted dragon twisted into the shape of an infinity symbol, devouring its own tail.
 In 2019, the promotion dropped the infinity dragon logo in favour of a shield logo.

 In fiction

-"Ouroboros" is an episode of the British science-fiction sitcom Red Dwarf, in which one character is revealed to be his own father due to time travel.
-The concept also features in Claire North's ‘the fifteen lives of Harry August.